tc39/proposal-temporal/docs/duration.md

 Therefore, any `Duration` object with nonzero years or months can refer to a different length of time depending on when the start date is.
 No conversion is ever performed between years, months, weeks, and days, even in `balance` disambiguation mode, because such conversion would be ambiguous.

-> **NOTE:** This function understands strings where weeks and other units are combined, which are technically not valid ISO 8601 strings.
-> (For example, `P3W1D` is understood to mean three weeks and one day, although it is not valid according to ISO 8601.)

-> **NOTE:** This function understands a single sign character at the start of a string, which is an extension to the ISO 8601 standard described in ISO 8601-2.
+> **NOTE:** This function understands strings where weeks and other units are combined, and strings with a single sign character at the start, which are extensions to the ISO 8601 standard described in ISO 8601-2.
-> (For example, `-P1Y1M` is a negative duration of one year and one month, and `+P1Y1M` is one year and one month.)
+> (For example, `P3W1D` is understood to mean three weeks and one day, `-P1Y1M` is a negative duration of one year and one month, and `+P1Y1M` is one year and one month.)
 > If no sign character is present, then the sign is assumed to be positive.

 Usage examples: